 How to be supportive

-It can be really hard to tell someone you care about that you are feeling suicidal.
-Thank them for telling you and let them know that there is help available.
+It can be really hard for a perosn to tell you they are feeling suicidal.
+Thank them for telling you and let them know there is help available.

 Be gentle and compassionate.
 Even if you can't understand why they are feeling this way, try to accept that they are.